 Even if they were not in a collar, motion and strength will still likely be affected.
 No case of whiplash or neck pain is the same.
 The physical therapist will evaluate the patient’s neck motion, reflexes, sensation, and upper extremity strength.
 The therapist then will create a plan of care based on the unique exam findings of the patient.
 In conclusion, the patient should expect to get back to activities of daily living after 4-6 weeks of physical therapy.

 JOI Fracture and Injury Care

 JOI Physicians are currently offering ASAP fracture and injury care.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
-Make an appointment by calling (904)JOI-2000.
+Finally, to make an appointment, please call (904)JOI-2000.